orbitrs/orbit-analyzer/docs/README.md

 - `warning` - A warning will be displayed, but the build will not fail
 - `info` - Informational messages will be displayed

-You can configure severity levels in your `.orbit-analyzer.toml`:
+You can configure severity levels in your `.orlint.toml`:

 ```toml
 [rule_severity]